jonnybateman/SQLiteContentProvider/README.md

 SQLiteContentProvider.java manages access to an App's central repository of data, in this case a SQLite database.
 The primary use of a Content Provider is to allow data access from one application to another application.
 It is essentially a conduit for manipulating a database from a different application to the one that is currently in use.

-SQLiteContentProvider.java is a customized Content Provider intended for use by the SQLiteManager App which can be downloaded from the GooglePlay Library.
-SQLiteManager is a SQLite Database management and development tool.
+SQLiteContentProvider.java is a customized Content Provider intended for use by the SQLite DEV Studio App which can be downloaded from the GooglePlay Library.
+SQLite Dev Studio is a SQLite Database management and development tool.
 It can be used to view, maintain and build SQLite databases as well as manipulate data.

 ## Installation